syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Click

-The [click](../api/ribbon/ribbonSplitButtonSettings/#click) event is triggered while clicking the primary button in Split button.
+The [click](../api/ribbon/ribbonSplitButtonSettings/#click) event is triggered while clicking the primary button in the SplitButton.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType } from "@syncfusion/ej2-ribbon";